Dietetics - BA, BS

 - Sign a statement of understanding after reading the Dietetics Handbook.

-Dietetic students are able to participate in undergraduate research with faculty.
-These research experiences are designed to be collaborative in nature, meaningful to both students and faculty, and contribute to ongoing scholarship.
+Dietetic students should consider participating in undergraduate research with faculty.
+These research experiences are designed to be collaborative in nature, meaningful to both students and faculty, and contribute to success as a scholar and future professional.

 This major is offered in the College for Women only.